 3. Statement reflecting how SGBA+ considerations apply to the initiative

-4. Letter from the project supervisor confirming good academic standing and support for conducting the proposed initiative activities
+1. Learners: A letter from the project supervisor confirming good academic standing and support for conducting the proposed initiative activities.

 Available funding

-The competitive Summer Studentship Award Program offered by the Research Office of the Faculty of Medicine provides adjudicated summer research positions for approximately 50 first- and second-year medical students every year.
+The Medical Student Summer Research Program (MSSRP) offered by the Research Office at the Faculty of Medicine hosts a competition for summer research positions for first- and second-year medical students.